-Maybe you wear your Lauren’s Hope bracelet every day, everywhere you go.
-You may be a devoted customer with a serious medical condition who understands the importance of always wearing your medical ID bracelet.
-But you may have never thought about your perfectly healthy parents, children, or significant other as needing emergency identification in the event of a crisis…what would happen to them?
-Would medical personnel know who they are?
-Who to contact?
-Answer these questions and calm your fears with an in case of emergency identification bracelet.
+Maybe you wear your Lauren’s Hope medical ID bracelet every day, everywhere you go.
+You may live with a serious medical condition and understand the importance of always wearing your medical ID bracelet, but you may have never thought about your perfectly healthy parents, children, or significant other as needing emergency identification in the event of a crisis.
+What’s the difference between ICE IDs vs Medical IDs?

-You should be wearing a medical alert bracelet if:
+You should be wearing a medical alert bracelet if you live with:

-- You have hypertension, a history of stroke, or other cardiac problems
+- Hypertension, a history of stroke, or other cardiac problems

 - You are a surgery, transplant, or cancer patient